Developer Guide: KeyManager (agentvault.key_manager)¶

 |

-Keyring | Service: agentvault:oauth:<service_id> , Username: clientSecret |
+| Keyring | Service: agentvault:oauth:<service_id>, Username: clientSecret |

-Service: agentvault:oauth:google , User: clientSecret |
+Service: agentvault:oauth:google, User: clientSecret |

-converted to uppercase, <service_id_lower>
+(Note: <SERVICE_ID_UPPER> means the service_id converted to uppercase, <service_id_lower> means lowercase)

 Initialization¶